pjbiggs/SING_aotearoa_2019/README.md

 This is from a page on the [T.E.R.R.A.I.N](http://www.terrain.net.nz/friends-of-te-henui-group/trees-native-botanical-names-g-to-l/manuka.html) wbesite.

-Your task is to find out where the 5 samples come from.
+Your task is to try and find out information about the 5 samples to see where they come from.

 ## What is a chloroplast?

 Chloroplasts are cell organelles that are only found in plant cells.
 They utilise the light energy of the sun into sugars that can be used by the cell, a process known as photosynthesis.
 Chloroplasts have their own DNA, a double stranded circular molecule that is highly similar or conserved among plant species.
 (See below image obtained from [Ask A Biologist](https://askabiologist.asu.edu/chlorophyll-and-chloroplasts).

 ![](chloroplastsinplantcell.jpg)

 ```